Keep Your Home Free From Condensation and Mould

 Managing condensation in the home

-- When cooking
+- When you're cooking

-- Having a bath or shower
+- When you're having a bath or shower

-- Drying clothes inside
+- When you're drying clothes inside

 - After a cold night when the bedroom windows mist up

 The general rule for indoor temperatures is to keep your home between 21°C in the daytime and 16°C, at night-time.
-To avoid condensation problems, the temperature should not drop below 14°C.

 -